robaho/httpserver/README.md

 The end result is an implementation that easily integrates with Virtual Threads available in JDK 21 - simply set a virtual thread based ExecutorService.

+## background

+The JDK httpserver has no support for connection upgrades, so it is not possible to add websocket support.

+Additionally, the code still has a lot of async - e.g. using SSLEngine to provide SSL support - which makes it more difficult to understand and enhance.

+The streams based processing that a thread per connection allows simplifies the code substantially.

 ## testing

 Nearly all of the tests were migrated from the JDK so the current version should be highly compliant.